pvcraven/2017_web_security/source/data_validation/data_validation.rst

 What is Data Validation?
 ^^^^^^^^^^^^^^^^^^^^^^^^

-How to code Data Validation
+How to Code Data Validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Why is Data Validation important?
+Why is Data Validation Important?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Conclusion